medialab/sandcrawler/spider.md

 ---

-Note that if you need phantom to perform your scraping task in a phantom, you just need to change the spider type and it should work the same:
+Note that if you need to perform your scraping task in a phantom, you just need to change the spider type and it should work the same:

 ```js
 var spider = sandcrawler.phantomSpider();